As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 What do mushrooms, Christopher Columbus, small pox, climate change, and your dinner all have in common?
 Read these five amazing soil facts to fin out!

 Ever notice how much organic farmers, permaculture practitioners, and agroecology advocates talk about soil?
 Why is that?
 It’s just stupid ol’ dirt, dangit!
 A sterile, inert, lifeless medium that we have to plow, fertilize, and poison in order to grow our food in.

 Who cares about soil?
 What’s there to know?

 Lots actually.
-It’s quite important that you know what soil is, how it works, and why life as we know it would be (and will be) impossible without healthy, living soil covering the surface of our planet.
-In fact, soil is SO important, that the United Nations FAO (Food and Agricultural Organization) has declared 2015 to be the International Year of Soils to help spread the word about the stuff.
+In fact, now more than ever, it’s critically important that you know what soil is, how it works, and why life as we know it would be (and will be) impossible without healthy, living soil covering the surface of our planet.

 Fact 1: There are more living organisms in a handful of soil than there are people on earth.

 Presently, there are about 7.5 billion human beings living on the soil surface of our planet.
 It’s hard to wrap our minds around such a big number…